Amendments of the Danish Lease Act impose high demands on lessors

 Another important amendment is that from now on the lessor cannot stipulate that the lessee has to make a complete renovation when the lessee is moving out.
 The lessor can only demand that the lessee carries out an ordinary renovation which includes necessary whiting, painting, paper-hanging – including painting of wood and iron and grinding and lacquering of floors – if it is necessary.
 The scope of the ordinary renovation therefore depends on the need for renovation.

-The result of the amendment is that the lessor can only demand that the lessee pays for a complete renovation if the premises are neglected.
+The result of the amendment is that the lessor can only demand that the lessee pay for a complete renovation if the premises are neglected.
 This amendment increases the requirements to the lessor’s evidence of the premises’ condition before the lessee is moving in.

 IUNO’s opinion